Hema3005/NER/README.md

 # NAME ENTITY RECOGNIZER
- A service that a url  and return a type and list of name entities.
+ A service that accept an url  and return a type and list of name entities.

 # API SCREENSHOT